 If you find that your laptop won’t turn on, don’t panic.
 It’s likely a power supply issue that you can troubleshoot and fix.
 Even if it’s a more complicated issue, there are still budget-friendly ways to test and assess the problem.

-And if nothing works, a new computer may be the answer to solving your technology woes.
+And if nothing works, a new desktop computer may be the answer to solving your technology woes.

 Tech Advisor; How to Fix a Computer that Won’t Boot